mthdht/markdown-editor-vue/README.md

 </template>
 ```

-> You hust need to bind the v-model to some data attribute
+> You just need to bind the v-model to some data attribute

 By default, this markdown editor has teal color theme but you can change it by passing a color prop.